stevenrombauts/alfred-workflow-notion/README.md

 1. Create a new [Internal Integration]( https://www.notion.com/my-integrations).
 1. Copy the "Internal Integration Token" into the `NOTION_API_KEY` environment variable in this workflow.
-1. Each page with the integration before they can be accessed using the API.
+1. Each page must be shared with the integration before they can be accessed using the API.
+Press the "Share" button on top of each page and add the integration.
 Note that you don't have to share subpages, the root pages suffice.

 The [Notion docs](https://developers.notion.com/docs/getting-started) explain these steps very well.